01. About me

 Heyo!
 I'm Angela, a fourth-year BS/MS student at the University of Chicago studying CS and design.
 From the doodles that covered the walls of my childhood room to the code that fills my computer screen today - I've always loved creating things.

-When I'm not in front of a computer, you can probably find me checking out the MCA's latest exhibition, thrifting in Wicker Park, raving about tofu, or watching documentaries.
+When I'm not in front of a computer, you can probably find me checking out the MCA's latest exhibition, raving about the wonders of tofu, or watching documentaries.

 Communications Design Lead

 American Red Cross Youth | July 2017 - July 2018